-Guidance for Non-HIV-Specialized Providers Caring for Persons with HIV Displaced by Disasters
+Guidance for Non-HIV-Specialized Providers Caring for Persons with HIV Who Have been Displaced by Disasters (such as a Hurricane)

-Guidance for Non-HIV-Specialized Providers Caring for Persons with HIV Displaced by Disasters
+Guidance for Non-HIV-Specialized Providers Caring for Persons with HIV Who Have Been Displaced by Disasters (such as a Hurricane)

-The following information provides guidance to health care providers attending to the medical needs of adults and children with HIV displaced from disaster areas who have not yet secured HIV care in the areas where they have relocated.
+The following information provides guidance to health care providers attending to the medical needs of adults and children with HIV who have been displaced from disaster areas and who have not yet secured HIV care in the areas where they have relocated.

 - Assess the patient’s general health and need for immediate medical intervention.
 Acute illnesses should be diagnosed and attended to promptly.

-- Obtain the following information from the patient (see Appendix A for an Intake Form clinicians can use when evaluating a patient):
+- Obtain the following information from the patient (see Appendix A for an intake form that clinicians can use when evaluating a patient):

-- Name, location, phone number, pager number, and e-mail address of the primary HIV care provider/clinic and research staff (if the patient is participating in a research study, such as a clinical trial).
+- Name, location, phone number, pager number, and email address of the primary HIV care provider/clinic and/or research staff (if the patient is participating in a research study, such as a clinical trial).